-We’ve all heard the age-old diet advice to simply cut calories for weight loss.
-But for the many people who try this type of plan and don’t achieve success, calorie cutting is just not enough.
+The macro approach differs from the traditional diet approach of cutting calories for weight loss.
+Many people try the traditional weight loss plan and don’t achieve success, because calorie cutting is just not enough.

 Science is discovering more and more about how well our bodies actually use those calories, and it’s clear that there’s much more to this puzzle than the number of calories you eat on any given day.
 We know that variations in DNA can influence how well you burn calories, use glucose, and respond to insulin — all of which can affect your weight.